 Changes to Operating Hours

-In December 2019, train services along selected stretch on the East-West Line (EWL) will close earlier at around 11pm on Fridays and Saturdays.
-Punggol LRT will also close earlier at around 10.15pm on 7 December.
+In February and March 2020, train services along selected stretches on the North-South Line (NSL) will close earlier at around 11pm on Fridays and Saturdays.

 Why is there a need for longer train service intervals?

 The longer train service intervals will provide more hours for our engineers to intensify and speed up maintenance and asset renewal works.

 Commuters can look forward to increased train service reliability when these works are completed.

 Commuters advised to plan ahead

 Commuters are advised to check the departure times at affected MRT stations, or on SMRT’s website and social media platforms, in order to plan their journeys ahead of time.